davelively14/snapterest/README.md

 # Snapterest

 This is the tutorial from the book "React.js Essentials", by Artemij Fedosejev.
 Changes to the tutorial's source code are identified in this file.
+This code is designed to prevent the need for a connection during dev.

 ## Installed dependencies (bold are deviations)